Joe Camel: End of the campaign

 By March 1997, Joe Camel was already absent from Camel advertisements as a temporary measure by RJR while federal litigation was in progress.
 RJR officially ended the Joe Camel campaign on July 10, 1997.
 The move came just weeks after the FTC complaint in May, and shortly after RJR and other tobacco companies agreed to pay a $368.5 billion settlement to states seeking to recover costs due to tobacco-related illnesses.
-Additionally, the tobacco industry and 40 state attorney generals had just settled on a ban on the use of cartoon figures in cigarette ads, though the settlement had yet to be ratified by Congress or seen support from President Clinton.
+Additionally, the tobacco industry and 40 state attorneys general had just settled on a ban on the use of cartoon figures in cigarette ads, though the settlement had yet to be ratified by Congress or seen support from President Clinton.

 Joe Camel was phased out of point-of-purchase advertising, followed soon by billboards and print ads.
 The campaign closure increased interest in Joe Camel memorabilia.
 The campaign was replaced with the What you're looking for" campaign which used the original plain camel from the pack design.
 In September, RJR agreed to pay $10 million to San Francisco and the other California cities and counties who intervened in the Mangini litigation.
 The money was earmarked primarily to fund anti-smoking efforts targeted at youth.

 Legacy

 The Joe Camel campaign has been suspected of inspiring similar ad campaigns.
 In late 1991, Brown & Williamson ran marketing tests for a revival of their penguin mascot, Willie, for their Kool cigarette brand.
 The character had originally appeared in Kool advertisements from 1933 to 1960.
 The New York Times noted that the campaign was likely influenced by Joe Camel.
 Anti-smoking groups criticized the test campaign.
 Also, anti-drinking groups accused Anheuser-Busch of similar practices in 2004 for their "Bud-weis-er" frogs, and groups fighting childhood obesity criticized Ronald McDonald and other characters for promoting unhealthy foods.
-Litigation proceedings used the precedence of the Joe Camel to further their case.
+Litigation proceedings used the precedence of Joe Camel to further their case.
 In 1996, Adbusters magazine published a subvertisement called "Joe Chemo", featuring a bedridden and dying Joe Camel.
 The parody was developed in collaboration with psychology professor Scott Plous, who initially proposed the concept.
 The character was shared in the advertisement trade magazine Adweek.

 The success and effect of the Joe Camel campaign has been assessed by academics in retrospect.
 A paper in the International Journal of Advertising in 2010 found that campaign brought consumer attention to the brand and may have helped in the short term, but that the eventual negative publicity may have reinforced negative attitudes towards smoking.
-They noted that Joe Camel campaign was not as successful as the Marlboro Man, and Newport had no comparable mascot or spokesperson, yet achieved a similar market share and as young a demographic as Camel.
+The authors noted that the Joe Camel campaign was not as successful as the Marlboro Man, and Newport had no comparable mascot or spokesperson, yet achieved a similar market share and as young a demographic as Camel.